onnx/onnx-mlir/docs/Instrumentation.md

     =ZHigh                                            -   NNPA profiling for onnx and zhigh ops.
     =ZLow                                             -   NNPA profiling for zlow ops.

-  --instrument-ops=<string>                         - Specify regex for ops to be instrumented:
+  --instrument-ops=<string>                         - Specify operations operations to be instrumented:
                                                       "NONE" or "" for no instrument,
-                                                      "regex1,regex2, ..." for the specified ops.
+                                                      "ops1,ops2, ..." for the multiple ops.
-                                                      e.g. "onnx.,zhigh." for onnx and zhigh ops. e.g. "onnx.Conv" for onnx Conv ops.
+                                                      e.g. "onnx.Conv,onnx.Add" for Conv and Add ops.
+                                                      Asterisk is also available.
+                                                      e.g. "onnx.*" for all onnx operations.

   Specify what instrumentation actions at runtime:
       --InstrumentBeforeOp                          - insert instrument before op,